 Reporter and Producer

-Conrad Wilson is a reporter and producer for Oregon Public Broadcasting.
+Conrad Wilson is a reporter and producer covering criminal justice and legal affairs for OPB.

 Conrad earned a degree in international political economics and journalism from the University of Minnesota, Twin Cities.

 A federal judge says Oregon must release Frank Gable, the man convicted in the 1989 killing of the head of the state Department of Corrections.

 In a blistering public letter about unlawful jail conditions and an underfunded department, Harney County Sheriff Dave Ward said Wednesday he intends to resign from office at the end of 2019.